BUYING A YORKVILLE CONDO? WHAT YOU NEED TO KNOW BEFORE YOU BUY

 Yorkville is one of Toronto's most fashionable and exclusive neighbourhoods.
 Here charming Victorian houses co-exist with sleek luxury condos, boutique hotels and designer shops.
 However the Manhattanization of Yorkville continues as much of the low rise commercial real estate is being transformed into new high rise residential condo buildings.

 It's absolutely critical to find out if there is any new construction planned or proposed that will impede on your unit's view down the road.
-A good real estate agent who follows the latest condo developments will be able to paint a picture of what your suite's view and the Yorkville skyline will look like in the future.
+An expert real estate agent who follows the latest condo developments will be able to paint a picture of what your suite's view and the Yorkville skyline will look like in the future.

 Can I have pets?